SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-itachi_uchiha.md

 A sample image from the magnetogram plot + AR info on top of it (blue dots are AR locations):
 ![](https://github.com/Punyaslok/proposal_images/blob/master/magnetogram-ars.png)

-Also I took into account Cadair’s suggestion for this year’s projects : finished, polished and merged PRs at the end is better than a lot of unmerged PRs at the end.
+Also I took into account Cadair's suggestion for this year's projects : finished, polished and merged PRs at the end is better than a lot of unmerged PRs at the end.
 Hence I have taken a bit more time to ensure that a client is fully up and running before moving to the next client.

 * Document and keep track of all policy decisions made.
 * Make it a rule to post all policy decisions on that PR page.
 Avoids unnecessary confusion/time-wasting later on.